Dirkster99/HistoryControlLib/README.md

 </table>

 Implements a themable recent locations (forward, backward, up. pop-up list) control a la Windows (7-10) Explorer.
+These controls and viewmodels are re-used in the <a href="https://github.com/Dirkster99/fsc">File System Controls</a> project which in turn is integrated in <a href="https://github.com/Dirkster99/Edi">Edi</a>.

 The repository contains the sources for a Generic and a Dark and Light themed test client.